Krushi-Jethe/Product-Search-Engine/README.md

 For the text based search, we have used BERT tokenizer to tokenize the words.
 Cosine similarity between input text and 'productDisplayname' is used to fetch relevant images.

-In case of visual search where the user uploads an image, --First the uploaded image is passed through ViLT model with pre-defined text queries(classes present in the dataset for e.g. Backpacks, Belts, Deodarants etc.)
+In case of visual search where the user uploads an image, <br>
+--First the uploaded image is passed through ViLT model with pre-defined text queries(classes present in the dataset for e.g. Backpacks, Belts, Deodarants etc.) <br>
---This ViLT model scores the image for all the 31 classes/the text queries.
+--This ViLT model scores the image for all the 31 classes/the text queries. <br>
 --If the score is >4 then the input image is passed through ViT to extract embeddings and KNN is performed to retrieve the nearest neighbours of this image.

 In audio based search , the audio is first converted to text and then text based search is performed.